I'm not a professional, but my friends call me the advice queen for a reason.

 I've been branded the "advice queen" by most of my girlfriends and have been faced with this question a few times.
 I'm no professional, but I do give the best advice I can and have had no complaints—as of yet, anyhow!

 A friend of mine had some problems with her boyfriend wanting space and time.
 Her boyfriend wasn't all over her as usual; he preferred being on his own.
-He was only sending between one and three phone calls, texts, emails, and Facebook pokes, combined.
+He was only sending her between one and three phone calls, texts, emails, and Facebook pokes, combined.
 She felt like he was ignoring her, and she didn't know what to do.
-When she came over, all she could say was, 'He's being so distant lately—what am I doing wrong?
+When she came over, all she could say was "He's being so distant lately—what am I doing wrong?
 Should I do something?
 How can I fix it?"

 I said what I always say: "How would I know?
 I'm the one that repels men."
 But they have been together for four years, and this was really bothering her.
 So, I thought about it for a second, gathered my thoughts, and gave it my best shot.
 I say this as if I am all-knowing—full disclosure: I am not!

 Nonetheless, I compiled these tips for dealing with a distant boyfriend, listed below.
 It doesn't matter how long you've been with him—you may not have been with your guy that long, or you might even be married.
 If you're in the same boat, it just may help you, too.

 There are a number of reasons that can cause a guy can act distant.
 You may know many of these already:

 - Stress: It could be work, the pressures of family life, being in a relationship, or university deadlines.
 If he's stressed, his thoughts might be focused on finding a solution to (or distraction from) his problem.

 - Avoidance: He may be acting distant as a form of avoiding a situation that has nothing to do with you.
 Although you are not the cause, he may believe he must avoid you to avoid his problem because you would force him to face it.